5jt/dyalog-cookbook/manuscript/structure.md

 We'll keep the program in manageable pieces – 'modules' – and keep those pieces in text files under version control.

 For this there are many _source-control management_ (SCM) systems and repositories available.
-Subversion, SourceForge, GitHub and Mercurial are presently popular.
+Subversion, GitHub and Mercurial are presently popular.
 These SCMs support multiple programmers working on the same program, and have sophisticated features to help resolve conflicts between them.

 Whichever SCM you use (we used GitHub for writing this book and the code in it) your source code will comprise class and namespace scripts (DYALOGs) and a _build script_ (DYAPP) to assemble them.